 A simple shoebox works great.
 Just fill it with hay and your rabbit will make a nest.
 The fur and hay will keep those babies warm.

 The biggest danger for kits is when one gets pulled out of the nest while nursing.
 This exposes the baby to cold temperatures.
-You can check on babies frequently and put a stray baby back with the rest of the litter.
+You can check on babies frequently and return a stray baby with the rest of the litter.

 Shelving liters is optional

-Shelving rabbit litters refers to the practice of bringing in little ones to a warmer place the first 3 weeks after they are born.
+Shelving rabbit litters refers to bringing little ones to a warmer place the first 3 weeks after they are born.
 Rabbits nurse only twice a day.

 Some breeders like to bring in the litter so the little ones stay warm.
 Then in the morning and evening, the kits are brought out to the mama for 15-20 minutes to nurse.
 This provides them with their feeding needs and keeps them warm.